Mixed State Entanglement Entropy in CFT: Introduction

 Quantum entanglement has unveiled profound connections between quantum gravity and quantum information theory.
 Within the framework of the AdS/CFT correspondence \citep{Maldacena:1997re,Witten:1998qj,Gubser:1998bc}, the entanglement entropy \citep{Ryu:2006bv,Ryu:2006ef,Hubeny:2007xt} provides significant insights into the relationship between entanglement and the emergence of spacetime \citep{VanRaamsdonk:2010pw,Jiang:2024xcy,Jiang:2024xqz}.
 The entanglement entropy, also known as the von Neumann entropy, is defined as

 where $\rho_{A}$ is the reduced density matrix of a subsystem $A$.
 The entanglement entropy satisfactorily characterizes the quantum entanglement between two subsystems in a \emph{pure state}.
 However, for the bipartite systems in a \emph{mixed state}, such as two disjoint intervals in CFT$_{2}$, the traditional entanglement entropy is no longer a suitable measure of quantum entanglement.
-Several approaches have been proposed to quantify the degree of entanglement in a mixed state, such as the entanglement negativity \citep{Calabrese:2012nk}, the entanglement of purification \citep{Takayanagi:2017knl}, the odd entanglement entropy \citep{Tamaoka:2018ned}, the reflected entropy \citep{Dutta:2019gen}, and the balanced partial entanglement \citep{Wen:2021qgx}.
+Several approaches have been proposed to quantify the degree of entanglement in a mixed state, such as the entanglement negativity \citep{Vidal:2002zz, Plenio:2005cwa,Calabrese:2012nk}, the entanglement of purification \citep{Terhal:2002riz, Takayanagi:2017knl}, the odd entanglement entropy \citep{Tamaoka:2018ned}, the reflected entropy \citep{Dutta:2019gen}, and the balanced partial entanglement \citep{Wen:2021qgx}.

 The key idea of the entanglement of purification (EoP) is to purify a mixed state $\rho_{AB}$ by introducing an auxiliary system $\bar{A}\bar{B}$.
-The entanglement entropy between the purified state $A\bar{A}$ and $B\bar{B}$ is then defined as the minimum von Neumann entropy over all possible purifications: $E_{p}=\mathrm{min}_{\bar{A}\bar{B}}S_{\mathrm{vN}}\left(A\bar{A}:B\bar{B}\right)$.
+The EoP is then defined as the minimum von Neumann entropy between the purified state $A\bar{A}$ and $B\bar{B}$ over all possible purifications: $E_{p}=\mathrm{min}_{\bar{A}\bar{B}}S_{\mathrm{vN}}\left(A\bar{A}:B\bar{B}\right)$.
 The holographic dual of EoP is supposed to be a geodesic in the bulk of AdS$_{3}$, known as the entanglement wedge cross-section (EWCS or $E_{W}$), as shown by the left panel of Figure \ref{fig:purification}.
 However, optimization over purifications is, in practice, not workable in CFTs.
 As a compromise, canonical purification is often employed, which involves directly duplicating the mixed state $AB$ into a state denoted $AA^{*}BB^{*}$.
 The resulting entanglement entropy, called the reflected entropy, is given by $S_{R}\left(A:B\right)=-\mathrm{Tr}\rho_{AA^{*}}\log\rho_{AA^{*}}$.
 In holographic interpretation, it has been shown that $S_{R}\left(A:B\right)=2E_{W}\left(A:B\right)$.
 The bulk dual of the reflected entropy is a closed curve comprising two identical geodesics, as illustrated by the right panel of Figure \ref{fig:purification}.